n8n-io/n8n-docs/docs/doc2/table-extraction/index.md

 The extraction of data in tables can be achieved by following the steps below:

 1\.
-Login to your account with Email and Password you are given.
+Login to your account with the Email and Password that you were given.

 2\.
 On Dashboard, import any document